 But this week, one of my normally “fairly” even-tempered teens has been over-the-top snarky and kinda mean.
 Another seems to come to tears at every turn.
 And my third seems suddenly withdrawn and depressed.
 When I talked to a few friends, I heard a similar theme.
 A lot of acting out, a lot more anxiety, a lot more tears.

-I’ve been trying to talk to my kids more this week, but honestly, it’s been tough.
-Their feelings are valid.
 I don’t think there’s a person out there right now who doesn’t feel the heaviness of our world in one way or another.
 I think we are all worried and uptight and unnerved.

 But I also can’t let things go on this way and watch them sink farther into the abyss of their phones.
 When the world seems dark, I don’t want them continuing down that lonely rabbit hole.
 I need them to come up for air and light.
 I need them to be able to identify when they need to check their behaviors and when we should be talking about their feelings.

 So, we had a family meeting and had to set new rules (see below), and I was a little surprised when one of my girls admitted she had a major problem putting her phone down.
 She had gone on Amazon and found a safe that would store her phone for a certain amount of time and wouldn’t let her access it until time was up.
-Another mentioned that there was nothing she wanted to do more than watch videos so she didn’t have to think.
+Another mentioned that there was nothing she wanted to do more than watch videos, so she didn’t have to think.

 That’s a problem.